automl/SMAC3/stable/_sources/installation.rst.txt

     sudo apt-get install build-essential swig

-If you use Anaconda, you have to install both gcc and SWIG from Anaconda to prevent broken links:
+If you use Anaconda, you have to install both gcc and SWIG from Anaconda to prevent compilation errors:

 .. code-block:: bash

-    conda install gcc swig
+    conda install gxx_linux-64 gcc_linux-64 swig

 .. _installation_pypi:

 Installation from pypi
 ----------------------
-To install SMAC3 from pypi, please use the following command on the command line:
+To install SMAC3 from pypi, please use the following command on the command
+line:

 .. code-block:: bash